 13Don't pay over the odds for separate drivers

-When we looked at hiring a four-door hatchback with Sixt in popular resorts across Spain, the price per day was competitive with Carrentals' results, but beaten by about £2/day by Kayak and Travelsupermarket.com.
+When we looked at hiring a four-door hatchback with car hire firm Sixt* in popular resorts across Spain, the price per day was competitive with Carrentals' results, but beaten by about £2/day by Kayak and Travelsupermarket.com.

 At £22/day for the same car in Alicante, Spain, for example, Sixt's* prices included an extra driver for free.
 But it's important to compare Sixt quotes with those from the comparison sites.
 If the difference is only about a £1/day more with Sixt*, and you'll both definitely drive, go for Sixt.